 When working with Java, handling exceptions effectively is crucial to ensure our programs run smoothly and avoid unexpected crashes.
-One of the key features in Java’s exception handling mechanism is the finally
+One of the key features in Java’s exception handling mechanism is the finally block.
+It plays a significant role in resource management and maintaining program stability.

 Syntax